Magnolia Cemetery (Augusta, Georgia)

 Magnolia Cemetery is a historic cemetery located in Augusta, Georgia.
 It was officially founded in August 1818.
-Spanning over 60 acres, it is home to the final resting place of seven Confederate Generals, five Jewish cemeteries, a Greek Cemetery, and the oldest tree in the state of Georgia,.
+This cemetery features two mausoleums.
+Spanning over 60 acres, it is home to the final resting place of seven Confederate Generals, five Jewish cemeteries, a Greek Cemetery, and the oldest tree in the state of Georgia.

 History

 The land where Magnolia Cemetery is located was at one time part of a plantation with the first official burial in August 1818.
 Academy of Richmond County owned the first two blocks and they sold it to the City Council of Augusta for $800 in 1817.